Have you ever thought about how great it would be to feel the pressure of cooking vegetables and meat on an old smokey charcoal grill during summer?

 Do not let that intimidate you though because we are here to help.
 We can assure you that it will be a great experience but you do have to know how to use it first wouldn’t you?

-Steps to Use Old Smokey Charcoal Grill
+7 Steps of How to Use Old Smokey Charcoal Grill

 Here are the steps you need to follow for a flawless grilling process.